tidyverse/tidyverse.org/content/blog/readr-2-0-0/index.md

 ## New column specification output

-On Feburary 11, 2021 we conducted a [survey on twitter](https://twitter.com/jimhester_/status/1359969288501739528) asking for the community's opinion on the column specification output.
-We recieved over 750 responses to the survey!
-It revealed some useful information.
+On February 11, 2021 we conducted a [survey on twitter](https://twitter.com/jimhester_/status/1359969288501739528) asking for the community's opinion on the column specification output in readr.
+We received over **750** 😲 responses to the survey and it revealed a lot of useful information

--   3/4 of respondents found printing the column specifications helpful.
+-   3/4 of respondents found printing the column specifications helpful. 👍
--   2/3 of respondents preferred the edition output vs legacy output.
+-   2/3 of respondents preferred the 2nd edition output vs 1st edition output. 💅
--   Only 1/5 of respondents correctly knew how to supress printing of the column specifications.
+-   Only 1/5 of respondents correctly knew how to suppress printing of the column specifications. 🤯

 Based on these results we have added two new ways to more easily suppress the column specification printing.

 -   Use [`read_csv(show_col_types = FALSE)`](https://readr.tidyverse.org/reference/read_delim.html) to disable printing for a single function call.
 -   Use [`options(readr.show_types = FALSE)`](https://rdrr.io/r/base/options.html) to disable printing for the entire session.

-We will also continue to print the column specifications with the new output.
+We will also continue to print the column specifications and use the new style output.

 Note you can still obtain the old output style by printing the column specification object directly.